collaborationFactory/cplace-asc/README.md

 ### YAML

-For each plugin there must be one main entry file `assets/api/API.yaml` which will be used as entry point TypeScript generation.
+For each plugin there must be one main entry file `assets/api/API.yaml` which will be used as an entry point for TypeScript generation.

 ## Details